adusumilli-amruta/text-to-speech/README.md

    http://localhost:3000
    ```

-2. Enter the text you want to convert in the input box.
+2. Enter text in the input field.

-3. Select the desired language from the dropdown menu.
+3. Select the target language from the dropdown menu.

-4. Click the "Convert" button to generate and play the speech in the selected language.
+4. Click the "Convert" button to generate and listen to the synthesized speech.

+## Future Research and Upgrades

+1. **Voice Cloning**: Research techniques to clone and replicate specific voices.
+2. **Emotion and Tone Modulation**: Enhancing speech synthesis to include emotional and tonal variations.
+3. **Real-Time Conversion**: Implementing real-time text-to-speech conversion for live applications.
+4. **Customizable Voice Profiles**: Allowing users to create and save custom voice profiles for different use cases.